Classification of radar targets using machine learning and deep learning

 num_classes = 2;

-The attributes that are fed to the input were defined at the beginning of the script.
-Labels will be slightly redefined
+The signs that are submitted to the input were defined at the beginning of the script.
+Labels are somewhat redefined

 Trainlabels = vcat(fill(1, 75), fill(2, 75));